arun-kr-reddy/notes/cplusplus.md

 ### encapsulation
 - **encapsulation:** binding together the data and the functions that manipulate them
 - **`class`:** is a user-defined data type which holds its own data & function members which can be accessed by creating an instance of that class (object), class is like a blueprint for an object
-`this` used as pointer to current object
+use `this` as pointer to current object in class member functions
 pass arguments to parametrized constructor to help initialize the object, if constructor/destructor not defined explicitly then default ones (with no arguments) will be generated
 avoid setters instead set data in constructor
   ```cpp